 Section 1.
 The Treasurer shall deposit all funds of the Foundation in a bank or banks to be named by the Board of Trustees.
 Foundation funds will be maintained separately from Richland Rotary Club funds.

-Section 2.
-All disbursements shall be paid only by checks signed by such officers or other individuals as may be authorized for that purpose by the Board of Trustees.
+Section 2..
+All disbursements shall be made either by checks signed by authorized officers or by authorized electronic instruments.
+All such disbursements shall be documented in written statements by the bank and available for review."

 Section 3.
 A thorough review of all financial transactions by a qualified person shall be made once each year.